Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

   </TabItem>
     </Tabs>

-- From the manager, get your API key.
+- Access the AI Unlimited manager and get your API key.

 	***link to API key topic - not all users will go through this workflow, so we need a separate topic - it should be easy to find - first one under Explore and Analzye data***